bjoern-sellnau/vaccine/README.md

 may need to extend the build process.
 Issues may come up with a build tool or how they are using it.

+Some libraries need to be developed in the browser.
+Using a single built file makes it harder for debugging.
+Splitting out each module into separate script tags is easier.

 ### How does Vaccine meet these needs? ###

 The Vaccine GUI creates a shim and a tiny build script.
 In combination they make a library written in AMD or CommonJS work in a single browser script tag.

 The shim is configured to be as small as possible, so that the tradeoff between size added and better modularity tips in favor of better modularity.

-Lastly, the tiny build script is easy to comprehend, and easy to modify.
+The tiny build script is easy to comprehend, and easy to modify.

+A special version of the shim can be used during development along with a development server so that testing in the browser is done with each module as a separate script tag.

 ### Why is Vaccine a GUI instead of a tool? ###